Ukraine

 • The situation of SDP applicants who fled Ukraine while their application was pending is unclear.
 The State Migration Service (SMS) reports that people who applied for the SDP prior to the war and were granted statelessness status can apply to the SMS office in Government Controlled area to obtain a residence permit, but this is impossible for those who left Ukraine.

 • Accessing documentation and evidence of residence status has been significantly hampered in practice.
+Access to government services has been limited in the winter period in 2022 and 2023.

 Detention